Azure/Azure-Proactive-Resiliency-Library/docs/content/services/networking/expressroute-circuits/_index.md

 **Guidance**

-Ensure you provider uses two physically diverse links to connect to Microsoft for enhanced reliability.
+Ensure your provider uses two physically diverse links to connect to Microsoft for enhanced reliability.

-In the Expressroute-Direct model (Microsoft) or in the Expressroute-Provider model (ER Partner), there is completely redundant connection with two links implemented on redundant infrastructure, involving two cross connections and two edge devices.
-To maintain the equivalent level of resiliency, replicate this setup on your end for connections from customer edge to Microsoft.
+In the ExpressRoute-Direct model (Microsoft) or in the ExpressRoute-Provider model (ER Partner), there is completely redundant connectivity with two links implemented on redundant infrastructure, involving two cross connections and two edge devices.
+To maintain the equivalent level of resiliency, replicate this setup on your end for connections from the customer edge to Microsoft.

 Engage in discussions with the chosen Telco-provider to address any reliability concerns."